linzhuoliSOC/linzhuoliSOC.github.io/index.md

 ### Research Interests

-I am a sociologist who uses both computational and qualitative methods to uncover hidden structures of economic and ideological systems.
+I am a sociologist who uses both computational and qualitative methods to uncover hidden structures of economic and cultural complex systems.

 ### A glimpse of my projects

+#### Economic Complexity

+- Complex manufacuring activities concentrate in large cities of China.
+- Tacit and explicit knowledge of complex jobs have divergent urban scaling patterns.
-- Fashion Production in China's Children's Wear Markets
+- Uncertainty, liquidity and alternative forms of cultural sophitication in China's Children's Fashion Wear Markets.

+#### Cultural and Knowledge Complexity

+- Hyperbolic embeddings reveal the complex knowledge structure of modern Physics.

-- Ideological changes in *People's Daily*.
+- Ideological transformation in China's *People's Daily*.
 - Political Discussion on *Zhihu* during the 2016 U.S. presidential election.
-- Hyperbolic embeddings reveal polarizations in Physics.
-- *Zhihu* tags embedded in hyperbolic space.